vagrant-libvirt/vagrant-libvirt/README.md

 ### Possible problems with plugin installation

-In case of problems with building nokogiri gem, install missing development libraries for libxslt, libxml2 and libvirt.
+In case of problems with building nokogiri and ruby-libvirt gem, install missing development libraries for libxslt, libxml2 and libvirt.

 In Ubuntu, Debian, ...
 ```